Esperance, Western Australia: Media

 A locally printed lifestyle, entertainment and news magazine, Esperance Tide, was first published in 2016.
 It was published monthly, on the first Friday of the month.
 The magazine ceased publication in September 2023.

 Up until 2020, the local newspaper for the Esperance region was The Esperance Express.
 The Australian Community Media Group (ACM) suspended the weekly paper production due to the COVID-19 pandemic.

 In 2021 a new local newspaper was formed, the Esperance Weekender.
-It is published weekly on Friday.
+It was published weekly on Friday.
+In November 2025 the newspaper ceased publication leaving the Kalgoorlie Miner as the remaining newspaper in the region.

 ABC Esperance is the local ABC station in Esperance, servicing the entire region.
 It broadcasts a local breakfast show and a co-produced local statewide morning show each weekday from studios at 80B Windich Street in the city.
 ABC Esperance also has a local news service, produced by local journalists.
 As well as rural reports, ABC Esperance broadcasts national programs like AM, Conversations, The World Today, PM, Nightlife, Overnights, Grandstand, Speaking Out, Saturday Night Country, and Australia All Over, along with a WA-centred weekend early morning and breakfast show, broadcast from either Perth, Albany or Kalgoorlie.
 Other national ABC services that are available in Esperance on separate FM frequencies include Triple J, RN, ABC Classic FM and ABC NewsRadio.